 Punch joined ESPN as a pit reporter for NASCAR races in 1984 and added college football sideline reporting in 1989.
-In the early ‘90s, Punch became the exclusive host of ESPN’s NASCAR Nationwide (formerly Busch) Series telecasts while serving as lead pit reporter and back-up play-by-play announcer on the NASCAR Cup Series events.
-In 2001, he became host of ESPN’s NASCAR Craftsman Truck Series coverage.
+In the early ‘90s, Punch became the exclusive host of ESPN’s NASCAR Busch Series (now Xfinity Series) telecasts while serving as lead pit reporter and back-up play-by-play announcer on the NASCAR Cup Series events.
+In 2001, he became host of ESPN’s NASCAR Truck Series coverage.
 Punch was part of the Emmy Award-winning broadcast crew covering the 1989 Indianapolis 500, and served in that same capacity at Indy for 17 consecutive years.
-When ESPN returned to NASCAR in 2007, Punch was lap-by-lap announcer for Sprint Cup and Nationwide Series coverage for three seasons before returning to the pits in 2010.

 In his commentary, Punch sometimes calls on knowledge from his first career as an emergency room physician to explain injuries.
 He spent 14 years as the director of emergency room services at a Florida hospital and served two terms as chief of staff there.
 He remains active in the medical profession today.

 The North Carolina native worked as a mechanic and driver in high school and college, when he was also a walk-on, backup quarterback for North Carolina State.
 Punch received his medical degree from Wake Forest University in 1979.

 Following several years as a mechanic and driver on the short tracks of the Carolinas, Punch began substituting for the track announcer (Ned Jarrett) in 1975 in Hickory, N.C.
 He then covered NASCAR races for the Motor Racing Network on radio beginning with the Daytona 500 in 1980.
 He branched out into television in 1982.